-The animosity between you and your ex can be difficult for your children to accept.
+It's not the actual divorce that causes your children emotional struggles.
+It is the blatant animosity between the both of you that can be difficult for your children to accept.
 Kids have a difficult time managing their feelings when their parents are fighting in front of them.
-They wonder, “Will Mommy and Daddy ever stop fighting?”
-Your concern is about attacking your ex for hurting you, but you don’t realize you’re ignoring the feelings of your kids.
+They wonder, "Will Mom and Dad ever stop fighting?"
+Your concern is about attacking your ex for hurting you, but you don't realize you're ignoring the feelings of your kids.
 As a result, you are threatening the emotional stability of you and your kids!

 There is no doubt that tension runs high between parents when faced with divorce.
 Anger is usually the emotion at the forefront and it can become difficult to manage your reactions, especially in front of your kids.
-The most important thing to remember is that kids as young as 3 years old pick up on tension between their parents.
-When kids feel their parents tension, it can manifest as depression, acting out and clinging.
+The most important thing to remember is that kids as young as 3 years old pick up on the tension between their parents.
+When kids feel their parent's tension, it can manifest as depression, acting out, and clinging.

-What is the best way to manage your own feelings about your divorce?
-How can you keep your children from feeling your tension, anger or sadness?
+What is the best way to manage your feelings about your divorce?
+How can you keep your children from feeling tension, anger, or sadness?
 It begins with learning how to communicate effectively.

 5 Tips To Stop Fighting With My Ex

-Promise one another in the early talks about divorce that you will not fight in front of the children.
+Make a pact Promise one another in the early talks about divorce that you will not fight in front of the children.
 If you can unite on this front from the beginning, you will be successful in preventing your children from choosing sides.
-When you argue in front of your kids, they usually will choose a side.
-This is not a healthy choice for them to make.

-Let’s not be foolish, you are human and there are going to be times when you will fight.
-Try to make an agreement with each other to just do it in private.
+Argue in private Let's not be foolish, you are human and there are going to be times when you will fight.
+Try to make agree each other to just do it in private.
 This is difficult to do however it is not impossible.
-Remember your kids needs come first.
+Remember your kid's needs come first.

-Stress tends to become you best friend when going through a divorce.
+Manage your stress Stress tends to become your best friend when going through a divorce or post-divorce.
 There are simple ways to diffuse that stress to decrease fighting in front of the kids.
 The first step is to take care of yourself.
 You simply cannot be good to anyone including your kids if you are not good to yourself.
-Go to the gym, get a message and learn stress management techniques.
-It is important to learn these skills when your “buttons” are being pushed.
-If you children see you as being calmer, they will follow.
+Go to the gym, get a massage and learn stress management techniques.
+It is important to learn these skills when your "buttons" are being pushed.
+If your children see you calm, they will follow.